Laragear/SubscriptionsDemo/README.md

 $subscription->subscribable->metadata('is_cool'); // "true"
 ```

-### Postponed start
+### Postponed beginning

 When a subscription is created, it starts immediately.
-You may want to defer the start of the subscription from the plan using `postponedTo()`, which moves the subscription start forward by an amount of days or a function that should return the moment when it will start.
+You may want to defer the starting moment using `postponedTo()`, which moves the subscription starting date forward by an amount of days or a function that should return the moment when it will begin.
+Until then, the subscription won't be active.

 ```php
 use Laragear\Subscriptions\Facades\Plan;